Work in partnership with our community, national and international partners to protect the City of London from terrorism.

 Provide up to date protective security advice and guidance to residents and businesses.

 Develop new and improve existing tactics to counter the threat from terrorism.

 Use intelligence and analysis to target the deployment of resources to deter, detect and disrupt terrorism.

 Deploy and advertise the outcomes of our use of specialist ‘behaviour detection officers’ (Project SERVATOR).

 Make full use of existing and emerging technology (CCTV and automatic number plate recognition) to complement our service delivery.

 Completed over 500 briefings, training exercises and table-top exercises over the course of the year to ensure residents and businesses remain informed and in the case of first responders and the wider police family, have the skills to respond appropriately to identifying suspicious behaviour and responding to an incident should it occur.

-Continued to develop our use of specialist behavioural officers (Project SERVATOR) and are rolling out training to forces across the country.
+Continued to develop our tactics and use of specialist behavioural officers (Project SERVATOR) and are rolling out training to forces across the country.

 Continued to exploit CCTV and automatic number plate recognition (ANPR) technology to best advantage to protect the City of London.